 One hundred points will be based on your in class participation.
-Many things will count toward this score including interactive and individual work done in class, attendance as measured by bonus point questions and chat activity, mini in-class quizzes based on the book chapters, thoughtful blog posts, and attentiveness and interactivity during class.
-The best was to succeed in any class is to attend and pay attention to lecture, to read the book, and to think critically about the course material.
+Many things will count toward this score including interactive and individual work done in class, attendance as measured by bonus point questions and chat activity, mini in-class quizzes based on the book chapters, and attentiveness and interactivity during class.
+The best way to succeed in any class is to attend and pay attention to lecture, to read the book, and to think critically about the course material.
 Participation points are designed to encourage these activities.
-Paying attention to electronic distractions including phones and the internet in class have been demonstrated to lead to poorer academic performance.
-I will do my best to make the class periods lively, informative, and entertaining - please do your part by focusing your attention on the class.
+Phones and the internet are distractors in class and have been demonstrated to lead to poorer academic performance.
+I will do my best to make the class periods lively, informative, and entertaining - please do your part by turning your devices off and focusing your attention on the class.